jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarmaction.md

 ```
 {% endraw %}

 All the actions in the rule are executed when all the conditions in the rule are met.
 You may want to create many rules to ensure your requirements are met.
-To manage multiple rules and the order they are executed see Configure \| Alarm Actions.
+To manage multiple rules and the order they are executed see [Configure \| Alarm Actions][enterprise_cfgmonitor_alarmactions].

 ### Name